 6. Watch for the skill readiness notification message

 It only takes a few minutes until your new Alexa skill is ready to go.
-Look for the green notification message at the top of the blueprints page that indicates the skill is available.
+Look for the notification message that indicates the skill is available and ready to use.
 Once it is, it’s possible to use the skill on any Alexa-enabled device you own that’s linked to your Amazon account.
 You can also go to the Skills You’ve Made link at the top of the screen.
 It lists all skills created with blueprints.
-A Ready to Use status indicates an Alexa device will work with the skill.
+If you go under details, if it tells you your skill is Ready to Use and edit, you can go ahead and launch the skill.

 7. Launch the skill

-There’s no limit to the number of skills you can create.
-Sometimes, you might make some that aren’t as useful or fun as you’d expect.
-The Skills You’ve Made area allows you to disable a skill, which means your Alexa devices won’t respond to it.
+Sometimes, you might make some skills that aren’t as useful or fun as you’d expect.
+The Skills You’ve Made area allows you to edit a skill.
 Alternatively, you can delete a skill to remove it from your account.
+You can also remove skills you’ve published from the Alexa Skills Store by selecting Remove from Store under the menu options.

-With its blueprints section, Amazon makes it easy enough for even non-tech-savvy people to make Alexa skills.
-As a result, you can customize your smart speaker device with content that’s relevant to you and your family.
+With its Blueprints section, Amazon makes it easy enough for even non-tech-savvy people to make Alexa skills and publish their own Alexa skill ideas.
+As a result, you can customize your smart speaker device with content that’s relevant to you and your family, and you can share your creations with the world.